Chart Color Schemes

 Uraidla - Summertown shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-In Uraidla-Summertown, educational attainment exceeds regional averages.
-Among residents aged 15 and above, 41.8% possess university qualifications, compared to 25.7% in South Australia (SA) and 28.9% in Greater Adelaide.
-Bachelor degrees are most prevalent at 26.5%, followed by postgraduate qualifications at 11.0% and graduate diplomas at 4.3%.
-Vocational credentials are also common, with 27.5% of residents holding such qualifications, including advanced diplomas (10.7%) and certificates (16.8%).
+In Uraidla-Summertown, the educational attainment significantly exceeds broader benchmarks.
+Specifically, 41.8% of residents aged 15+ have university qualifications compared to 25.7% in South Australia (SA) and 28.9% in Greater Adelaide.
+This area's educational advantage is evident with bachelor degrees leading at 26.5%, followed by postgraduate qualifications at 11.0% and graduate diplomas at 4.3%.
+Vocational credentials are also prominent, with 27.5% of residents aged 15+ holding such qualifications, including advanced diplomas at 10.7% and certificates at 16.8%.

 Frequently Asked Questions - Education